jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

-# Introduction to Async Iteration
+# Introduction to Async Iterators

 Async Iterators make it easier to write code to manage asynchronous streams of data in a familiar way.
 The simplest way to create an async iterator is to use `async function*` e.g.: